 Why Do People Buy Knockoff Designer Clothes?

-Budget constraints: Some people purchase knockoffs to fill a need for a previously unaffordable item.
+Some people purchase knockoffs to fill a need for a previously unaffordable item.
 While some people might find tight budgets a way of getting creative with new looks and with new shopping locations, budget constraints make some people desperate to buy copied pieces instead of waiting, saving, or thinking creatively.

-Ethical Concerns with Knockoffs
+Ethical Concerns With Knockoffs

 There are serious ethical concerns with purchasing copied designer pieces.
 This list will get you acquainted with the major concerns, but you can find even more as you explore the knockoff world.

-- Copied clothing and accessories are well-known to be constructed in a location that does not treat its employees in accordance with the law.
+- Copied clothing and accessories are well known to be constructed in a location that does not treat its employees in accordance with the law.
 Often made overseas or across the border, these pieces support poor worker conditions, child labor, and poverty-level wages.

 - Knockoffs are illegal.
-A strict copy of a designer pieces violates intellectual property laws, and it can be challenged in court.
+A strict copy of a designer piece violates intellectual property laws, and it can be challenged in court.
 Designers invest a great deal of time in creating designs for the public's consumption, and that investment is challenged when knockoffs are introduced.

-Quality Issues with Copied Pieces
+Quality Issues With Copied Pieces

 One of the biggest problems you'll face when shopping for pieces that pull heavily for designer collections is quality.
 Unlike other original collections, these items are often constructed in areas with less rigid quality control standards.
-They also do not have the guarantees or serial numbers that designer pieces sport for quality control.
+They also don't have the guarantees or serial numbers that designer pieces sport for quality control.